 -If all feels good, lower yourself to the elbows and maybe all the way down.
 Stay for 60 to 90 seconds.

 -Repeat with the other leg forward.

 This restorative rest position requires many bolsters and blankets but is worth the effort!
 The opening effect for the chest is uplifting and may improve breathing.
-The pose is recommended for insomnia, pelvic health, mood swings, headaches and digestive problems…
+Yoga therapists recommend this pose for insomnia, pelvic health, mood swings, headaches and digestive problems…